 If you are new to grad school at IIT or are interested in learning more about how BERG operates, take a look at our compilation of information for new graduate students.

-Our recent paper in Atmospheric Environment, “Ultrafine particle emissions from desktop 3D printers”, has been the subject of several recent news reports, including articles on phys.org, Gizmodo, IEEE Spectrum, Huffington Post, Fast Company Co.Exist, and internationally in The Daily Mail, The Telegraph, and Le Monde.
-It has also become the most downloaded paper in Atmospheric Environment in the last 90 days!
+Our 2013 paper in Atmospheric Environment, “Ultrafine particle emissions from desktop 3D printers”, has been the subject of several recent news reports, including articles on phys.org, Gizmodo, IEEE Spectrum, Huffington Post, Fast Company Co.Exist, and internationally in The Daily Mail, The Telegraph, and Le Monde.
+It also continues to be the most downloaded paper in Atmospheric Environment in the last 90 days!

 If you are interested in working with us as a graduate student, you should submit an application to the Graduate Admissions office at IIT with a note describing your intent to work with Dr. Stephens and the Built Environment Research Group.
 You may also contact Dr. Stephens directly with questions prior to submitting your application.